Priorities for Children, Young People and Education Committee - consultation responses

 CALL FOR NEW TEACHERS TO LEARN ABOUT SLCN SEN is now going to be included as part of initial teacher training, and SLCN has been listed.
 There is a risk that it gets swallowed by ASD, so a petition has been started online.
 This petition is entitled ‘For every new teacher to learn about Speech, Language and Communication Needs’.
 The aim of the petition is to urge the Government to include Speech, Language and Communication Needs (SLCN) as part of any initial teacher training package.
 All trainee teachers should learn about SLCN so that they are able to adapt their teaching strategies and fully support their students to succeed and achieve, Call for new teachers to learn about Speech, Language and Communication Needs. http://www.afasiccymru.org.uk/call-for-new-teachers-to-learn-about-slcn/

-Our Special Assessment Clinic provides eye care for patients who cannot communicate in the usual way.
+EYE TESTS - Our Special Assessment Clinic provides eye care for patients who cannot communicate in the usual way.
 Cardiff.

 This includes infants and young children, children with special needs and adults with intellectual disability.
 We work closely with the educational services to provide guidance on visual abilities and needs for children with any form of visual impairment, and also with the Low Vision Clinic to advise on or supply magnification aids when appropriate.